p-p, p-$\Lambda$ and $\Lambda$-$\Lambda$ correlations studied via femtoscopy in pp reactions at $\sqrt{s}$ = 7 TeV: The correlation function

 Approximating the emission process and the momenta of the particles, the size of the particle emitting source can be studied.
 Following~\cite{Lisa:2005dd}, Eq. (\ref{eq:CFtheo}) can then be rewritten as

-where $k^*$ is the relative momentum of the pair defined as $k^*=\frac{1}{2}\cdot|\mathbf{p}^*_1-\mathbf{p}^*_2|$, with $\mathbf{p}^*_1$ and $\mathbf{p}^*_2$ the momenta of the two particles in the pair rest frame, $S(r^*)$ contains the distribution of the relative distance of particle pairs in the pair rest frame (PRF, denoted by the $^*$), the so-called source function, and $\psi(r^*,\mathbf{k^*})$ denotes the relative wave function of the particle pair.
+where $k^*$ is the relative momentum of the pair defined as $k^*=\frac{1}{2}\cdot|\mathbf{p}^*_1-\mathbf{p}^*_2|$, with $\mathbf{p}^*_1$ and $\mathbf{p}^*_2$ the momenta of the two particles in the pair rest frame (PRF, denoted by the $^*$), $S(r^*)$ contains the distribution of the relative distance of particle pairs in the pair rest frame, the so-called source function, and $\psi(r^*,\mathbf{k^*})$ denotes the relative wave function of the particle pair.
 The latter contains the particle interaction term and determines the shape of the correlation function.
 In this work, the \pP correlation function, which is theoretically well understood, is employed to obtain the required information about the source function and this information will be used to study the \pL and \LL interaction.

 In order to relate the correlation function to experimentally accessible quantities, Eq. (\ref{eq:CFtheo}) is reformulated~\cite{Lisa:2005dd} as

 The distribution of particle pairs from the same event is denoted with $A(k^*)$ and $B(k^*)$ is a reference sample of uncorrelated pairs.
 The latter is obtained using event mixing techniques, in which the particle pairs of interest are combined from single particles from different events.
 To avoid acceptance effects of the detector system, the mixing procedure is conducted only between particle pairs stemming from events with similar $z$ position of the primary vertex and similar multiplicity~\cite{Lisa:2005dd}.
 The normalization parameter for mixed and same event yields $\mathcal{N}$ is chosen such that the mean value of the correlation function equals unity for $k^*\in [0.2, ~0.4]$\,GeV/$c$.